-When taking a scorecard to enter your shooter number and division. $5 must be placed in the money box for each card.
+When registering on the computer, taking a scorecard to enter your shooter number and division. $5 must be placed in the money box for each entry.
 This is an “honor” system.
 If there are shortages the honor system will have to be reviewed.
 Scorecards must be marked with the shooter’s name and the division in which he/she is shooting.
 Any cards without this information will not be scored.
 Scorecards are to be turned in to the collection point as soon as possible after shooting is completed in order to facilitate scoring.

 The Lewis Class System will be used to determine prize distribution in each division.
 Payouts will be based on the number of competitors in a particular division.
 A shooter may enter multiple times if desired.
 A shooter who “Did Not Finish” DNF will not be awarded a prize.

 Scoring is time-based.
 The competitor must follow the course of fire posted at each stage.
 A three second penalty will be added to the competitor’s time for each miss that is not made up, and 3 seconds will be added for any procedural error(s).
 Decisions made by the timer/range officer will be final, but it can be appeled to the match director but this should be within the boundaries of good sportsmanship.
 The Timer/RO will always explain the course and procedures to the shooter if there are questions.

 Check out the Rules page for the particulars.